sandbar0polymer/EARTH/README.md

 ### High priority

-- Test remove LND and auction.
+- Update metadata.
 - Toggle show/hide all text.
-- Add view only option.
-- Indicate loading.
+- Indicate loading when read blockchain data.
 - Improve Performance by using different geometry for drawing tiles.
 - Show modal loading when reading chain state.
 - If connected to wrong network, prompt wallet to change network via `wallet_switchEthereumChain`.